-Interview with Managing Director of Kaitoma Creatives, Paul Moeng
+Interview with the managing director of Kaitoma Creatives, Paul Moeng.

-Recalling some of the biggest companies in the world and how they were formed; Steve Jobs founded Apple out of his parents’ garage while Larry Page and Sergey Brin created Google while they were PhD students at Stanford University.
+Take a moment to recall some of the biggest companies in the world and how they were formed; Steve Jobs founded Apple out of his parents’ garage while Larry Page and Sergey Brin created Google while they were PhD students at Stanford University.
 Kaitoma Creatives possesses similar humble beginnings.
-In 2004 Paul Moeng, fresh from completing his degree in Visual Communication, left home to pursue his vision.
+In 2004, Paul Moeng, fresh from completing his degree in Visual Communication, left home to pursue his vision.

-The second part of the name comes from scotoma, which is an eye defect that causes light blurriness with vision.
-While you blink on that, rest assured that there was definitely a deep seeded reason for this too.
+The second part of the name comes from scotoma, which is an eye defect that causes blurred vision.
+While you blink on that, rest assured that there was definitely a well-thought-out reason for this too.
 The metaphorical definition of scotoma speaks to the gap in visual function that leaves room for perception and/or cognition (illusion).

 Paul felt combining the “Kai” and “toma” summed up advertising and communication because things are not always as they seem.
 “Creativity and advertising elevate things to a new position.
-I mean, in South Africa we sort of believe that Coke tastes better than Pepsi.
-But there is no scientific proof that it’s actually better.
-It’s because they’ve used a lot of effective advertising and communication that now, you’re suffering from a serious case of “scotoma”,” Paul pointed out with a smile.
+In South Africa, we sort of believe that Coke tastes better than Pepsi, but there is no scientific proof that it’s actually better.
+It’s because they’ve used a lot of effective advertising and communication that, now, you’re suffering from a serious case of “scotoma”,” Paul pointed out with a smile.

 It bothers him to see talented black creatives being sidelined in the industry.
-“A lot of talented, young black creatives continue to struggle in finding their place in big agencies and get stuck in junior and mid-level positions.
+“A lot of talented, young black creatives continue to struggle with finding their place in big agencies and get stuck in junior and mid-level positions.
 Even those that make it to senior positions barely get to exercise their responsibilities of being a senior and remain underpaid.
-This leads to high stress-levels and in greater cases, depression.
-We are creating a space of growth and extraordinary resources – almost like a safe haven, especially if the talent can’t find their place in other agencies”.
+This leads to high stress levels and, in greater cases, depression.
+We are creating a space of growth and extraordinary resources – almost like a safe haven, especially if the talent can’t find their place in other agencies.”

-Ultimately, Paul wants to be able to occupy a building in the Sandton skyline, establishing Kaitoma as a bigger creative agency as more talented creatives are employed into.
+Ultimately, Paul wants to be able to occupy a building in the Sandton skyline, establishing Kaitoma as a bigger creative agency as more talented creatives are employed.
 He wants the agency to be able to do more proactive jobs, pro-bono work and have enough resources and financial reserves to push the envelope.
 “You find that there are too many boisterous companies that are on radio and everywhere else.
-But a year later they’re no longer in business because they spend too much time having fun and being a cool company.
-We were never about building a cool company; instead our mission was always to be a solid company.”
+But, a year later, they’re no longer in business because they spend too much time having fun and being a cool company.
+We were never about building a cool company; instead, our mission was always to be a solid company.”

-Kaitoma has admirable clients too.
-From Greenpeace, McCain to RH Bophelo.
+Kaitoma has admirable clients too; from Greenpeace, McCain to RH Bophelo.
 Paul believes they’ve managed to maintain relationships with these companies because they treat them like family.
 “We genuinely care about the companies because we understand that if our work is good, then our clients’ brands will grow.
-This care that we extend to our clients is not just about our bottom line, but theirs too.
+The care that we extend to our clients is not just about our bottom line, but theirs too.
 I think mainly what keeps them with us is that we always try to bring a positive change to their brands,” said Paul with pride.

 Quality work is something high on Paul’s priority list.
-As a young, black-owned agency, they want to create value for clients while fulfilling a creative spirit.
-When he originally started Kaitoma, it was all about creativity.
+As a young, black-owned agency, Kaitoma wants to create value for clients while fulfilling a creative spirit.
+When Paul originally started Kaitoma, it was all about creativity.
 He gradually learned more about the business side of creativity.
 Now, he believes there’s an equilibrium between the craft and the commercial aspects.